frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/articles/edit-submitted-document.md

 <!-- add-breadcrumbs -->
 #Edit Submitted Document

-To edit submitted document, you need to cancel it first.
-Followings are steps to edit submitted document.
+To edit a submitted document, you need to cancel it first.
+Following are steps to edit submitted document.
+These steps assume you have the appropriate permissions for cancelling and editing a document.

 ####Step 1: Cancel Submitted Document